 Label Description Factory Default State Enabled/Disable the PTP function.
 This is the main option that needs to be enabled so that the port's PTP function will work according to other parameters defined in this table (Table 2.10).
 Version Set the PTP operation version.
 Note that v1 (IEEE 1588-2002) and v2 (IEEE 1588-2008) are supported.
-1 Clock Mode Select clock type of the PTP (Precision Time Protocol).
-The switch has four modes: End-End Boundary Clock, End-End Transparent Clock (TC), Peer-Peer Boundary Clock, and Peer-Peer Transparent Clock End-to-End Transport Select Ethernet (layer 2) multicast transport or layer 3 (UDP/IPv4) multicast transports for PTP (Precision Time Protocol) messages.
-IPV4 Sync Interval Sync Interval Set the interval of the sync packet transmitted time.
-Small interval causes too frequent sync, which will cause more load to the device and network.
-Clock Stratum Clock Stratum Set the Clock Stratum value.
-The lower values take precedence to be selected as the master clock in the best master clock algorithm Clock Class Clock Class represents clock's accuracy level.
-It is an attribute of an ordinary or boundary clock.
-It denotes time traceability or frequency distributed by the grandmaster clock.
-Please refer to IEEE 1588-2008, Table 5 for definitions, allowed values, and interpretation. priority 1 priority 1 Set the clock priority 1 (PTP version 2).
-The lower values take precedence to be selected as the master clock in the best master clock algorithm, 0 = highest priority, 255 = lowest priority. priority 2 Set the clock priority 2 (PTP version 2).
-The lower values take precedence to be selected as the master clock in the best master clock algorithm (BMCA), 0 = highest priority, 255 = lowest priority.
-128 UTC Offset UTC Offset Coordinated Universal Time (UTC) offset value Offset to Master Offset to Master The offset time to the master clock Grandmaster UUID Grandmaster UUID The Grandmaster UUID for PTP version 1 Parent UUID Parent UUID The parent master UUID for PTP version 1 Clock Identifier The clock identifier for PTP version 1 None
+1 Clock Mode Clock Mode Select clock type of the PTP (Precision Time Protocol).
+The switch has four modes: End-End Boundary Clock, End-End Transparent Clock (TC), Peer-Peer Boundary Clock, and Peer-Peer Transparent Clock (TC).
+Transport Select Ethernet (layer 2) multicast transport or layer 3 (UDP/IPv4) multicast transports for PTP (Precision Time Protocol) messages.
+IPV4 Sync Interval Set the interval of the sync packet transmitted time.
+Small interval Clock Stratum Set the Clock Stratum value.
+The lower values take precedence to be selected as the master clock in the best master clock algorithm (BMCA).
+Clock Class Clock Class represents clock's accuracy level.
+It is an attribute of an priority 1 Set the clock priority 1 (PTP version 2).
+The lower values take priority 2 Set the clock priority 2 (PTP version 2).
+The lower values take UTC Offset Coordinated Universal Time (UTC) offset value 0 None Offset to Master Offset to Master The offset time to the master clock Grandmaster UUID Grandmaster UUID The Grandmaster UUID for PTP version 1 Parent UUID The parent master UUID for PTP version 1 None Clock Identifier The clock identifier for PTP version 1 None